Jun

 The NoSQL database management system is a distributed key-value database.
 It is designed so that it can provide highly reliable and scalable data.
 It can make the data storage available across all the configurable set of systems which functions as storage nodes.
 In this database system, data is stored as key-value pairs.
 This data is written to a particular storage node.
 These databases provide a mechanism for the storage and retrieval of data which is composed in a way other than the tabular method which was used in the relational databases.

-7) What are the pros and cons of a graph database under NoSQL databases?
+Following are the pros and cons of a graph database which is a type of NoSQL databases: –

 Pros of using graph database: